Representation of Dyck words in tensors that zipper merge contiguous integer compositions: Zipper merging compositions of contiguous integers

-\begin{proof} The partial sums above, being all positive, imply the existence of a sequence of piecewise-lineal functions $\phi_i:[0,i]\rightarrow\mathbb{R}$ such that: {\bf(a)} $\phi_i(0)=0$ , ($i=0,\ldots,2k+1$), with $\phi_i$ positive on $(0,i]$, for $i\le 2k$; {\bf(b)} the function $\phi_{i+1}$ extends $\phi_i$ for $i=0,\ldots,2k$; and {\bf(c)} $\phi_{2k+1}(2k+1)=0$.
-This sequence of functions is obtained by replacing iteratively each non-starting entry 0, respectively 1, of $\mu$ by an ascending, respectively descending, unit-square diagonal that, in the $i$-th iteration, extends $\phi_i$ to the right into $\phi_{i+1}$ ($i\le 2k$).
+\begin{proof} The partial sums above, being all positive, imply the existence of a sequence of piecewise-lineal functions $\phi_j:[0,i]\rightarrow\mathbb{R}$ such that: {\bf(a)} $\phi_j(0)=0$ , ($j=0,\ldots,2k+1$), with $\phi_j$ positive on $(0,j]$, for $j\le 2k$; {\bf(b)} the function $\phi_{j+1}$ extends $\phi_j$ for $j=0,\ldots,2k$; and {\bf(c)} $\phi_{2k+1}(2k+1)=0$.
+This sequence of functions is obtained by replacing iteratively each non-starting entry 0, respectively 1, of $\mu$ by an ascending, respectively descending, unit-square diagonal that, in the $j$-th iteration, extends $\phi_j$ to the right into $\phi_{j+1}$ ($j\le 2k$).
 We also set right-to-left, bottom-to-top, increasing positive (lexical-matching \cite{KT}) integers in $(0,k]$, respectively asterisks, as labels on those ascending, respectively descending diagonals.
-As depicted for $k=3$ in the lower-right of Fig. 3, the triangles and trapezoids resulting between contiguous integer heights in the graphic of $\phi_{2k+1}$ collapse horizontally onto the edges of ${\mathcal T}(\mu)$ looked-upon upside down, with: {\bf(i)} the root labeled 0 as the lowest vertex; {\bf(ii)} the remaining lexical colors numbering the highest vertices of corresponding collapsed ascending edges; and {\bf(iii)} asterisks denoting the collapsed descending edges.
-On each such ${\mathcal T}(\mu)$, depth preorder search done by going down an edge away from the root $r(\mu)$ of ${\mathcal T}(\mu)$, for each null entry, respectively going up an edge toward $r(\mu)$, for each unit entry, allows to reconstruct $\mu$ and so to recover $p$ and $q$ \cite{Dejter1,Dejter2,gmn,M,MN1,MN2,Stanley}.\end{proof}
+As depicted for $k=3$ in the upper-right of Fig. 3, the triangles and trapezoids resulting between contiguous integer heights in the graphic of $\phi_{2k+1}$ collapse horizontally onto the edges of ${\mathcal T}(\mu)$ looked-upon upside down, with: {\bf(i)} the root labeled 0 as the lowest vertex; {\bf(ii)} the remaining lexical colors numbering the highest vertices of corresponding collapsed ascending edges; and {\bf(iii)} asterisks denoting the collapsed descending edges.
+On each such ${\mathcal T}(\mu)$, depth preorder search done by going down an edge away from the root $r(\mu)$ of ${\mathcal T}(\mu)$, for each null entry, respectively going up an edge toward $r(\mu)$, for each unit entry, allows to reconstruct $\mu$ and so to recover $p$ and $q$ \cite{Dejter1,Dejter2,gmn,M,MN1,MN2}.
+On the other hand, \cite[ex.~6.19, p.~219]{Stanley} establishes that ordered $k$-edge trees, referred to as ``plane trees with" $k+1$ vertices in \cite[item~(e), p.~220]{Stanley}, are equivalent to the Dyck paths from $(0,0)$ to $(2k,0)$ of \cite[item~(i), p.221]{Stanley}, which in turn are equivalent to the Dick words of length $2k$ \cite{Dejter0}. \end{proof}

-For example, take $k=3$: by replacing the compositions associated to the rows and columns of the three tensors shown on the lower-left of Table II and zippering their information as suggested above in place of their nonzero entries, we get:

-These pairs of compositions are zippered in Table III (via arrows ``$\rightarrow$'') into the binary $2k+1$-tuples of (1) presented (via symbols ``$\in$'') as belonging to their tensors, representing the ordered trees suggested in the lower-right of Fig. 3.